Ashen-Interactive/waveflow/README.md

 # Waveflow

 **Waveflow** is a highly customizable, recursive Wave Function Collapse (WFC) tool written in Rust.
-It generates tileable grayscale heightmaps using rules defined in structured `.json` files, which can then be converted into 3D terrain meshes for use in game development, grayboxing, and procedural world generation.
+It generates tileable grayscale heightmaps using rules defined in structured `.yaml` files, which can then be converted into 3D terrain meshes for use in game development, grayboxing, and procedural world generation.

 ---

 ## 🚀 Features

-- ⚙️ **Fully customizable tile rules** via JSON
+- ⚙️ **Fully customizable tile rules** via YAML
 - 🔁 **Recursive field division** — define sectors that contain sub-sectors, down to the pixel level
 - 🧱 Supports hierarchical field types (e.g., stone, water, mud, concrete)
 - 📏 Output resolution defined by user (`X × X` tiles)